 Another really important revelation I’ve had about food and my body is that healthy digestion is as much about how I eat as what I eat.
 Before making many dietary changes, my Marma practitioner Bud taught me to drink a small cup of hot water before eating and then do a belly massage.
 Drinking hot water helps stimulate the digestive tract, and the belly massage manually helps move excess gas out of the gut.
 The belly massage is super simple: I gently but firmly massage in a clockwise circle around my abdomen (the direction in which stuff travels through the colon).
 I can’t emphasize how much drinking hot water and belly massages have been a game changer… the practice encourages me to slow down and be ready to eat, which then means that I eat more consciously and with less stress.
 Who wants to eat a big pile of stress with their sweet potatoes?
 Not me.

 The other major treatment I’ve been doing is taking high potency CBD oil.
 CBD stands for cannabidiol, a natural product of the cannabis plant.
 THC is the cannabinoid that gets a person ‘high’, but the oil I’ve been using is derived from hemp (not marijuana) and doesn’t contain THC.
 CBD oil is touted by advocates as nature’s most powerful supplement, and people use it to address a huge variety of conditions.
 There’s a lot of research showing that it’s highly effective, which is of course controversial, but this blog post on the Elixiniol website is a good place to start.
 Now granted I changed a lot of things at once… I started taking the CBD oil at the same time as I was making massive dietary changes and reducing my stress levels.
 So it’s hard for me to know how much of my healing can be attributed to the CBD oil.
 But I feel pretty certain that the answer is: A WHOLE LOT.
+(This is my Elixinol affiliate link if you want to support me/get some of the best oil out there.
+I use the 3600 tincture.)

 I had already been switching my hair and body products to natural stuff as much as possible over the years, and believe me I have tried every psoriasis lotion out there.
 Slowly but surely I’ve been using stuff with less and less ingredients, and here’s how extreme I’ve now gone with the natural thing: I use oil on my skin – specifically coconut oil with a bit of neem and lavender mixed in.
 And when I wash my hair I use baking soda and apple cider vinegar.
 Feel free to call me a straight up hippie.
 (But know that I cheat with Cerave lotion when I’m super itchy.
 Nobody’s perfect.)